List of early microcomputers: Discrete logic

-Test and development machines
+Test, single-board and development machines

 As microprocessors were developed, companies often released simple development systems to bootstrap the use of the processor.
 These systems were often converted by hobbyists into complete computer systems.

 Intel's Intellec computers were a series of early microcomputers Intel produced starting in the 1970s as a development platform for their processors.

 Kits

 Many early microcomputers were available in Electronic kit form.
 Machines were sold in small numbers, with final assembly by the user.
 Kits took advantage of this by offering the system at a low price point.
 Kits were popular, beginning in 1975, with the introduction of the famous Altair 8800, but as sales volumes increased, kits became less common.
 The introduction of useful fully assembled machines in 1977 led to the rapid disappearance of kit systems for most users.
 The ZX81 was one of the last systems commonly available in both kit and assembled form.

 Some magazines published plans and printed circuit board layouts from which a reader could in principle duplicate the project, although usually commercially made boards could be ordered to expedite assembly.
 Other kits varied from etched, drilled, printed circuit boards and a parts list to packages containing cases, power supplies, and all interconnections.
 All kits required significant assembly by the user.